getsentry/sentry-elixir/docs/config.rst

 .. describe:: server_name

   The name of the server to send with each report.
 This defaults to nothing.

-.. describe:: use_error_logger

-  Set this to true if you want to capture all exceptions that occur even outside of a request cycle.
-This defaults to false.

 .. describe:: client